HL7/US-Core-STU3/pages/_includes/us-core-device-intro.md

-This profile sets minimum expectations for the [Device] resource to record, search and fetch UDI information associated with a patient.
+﻿This profile sets minimum expectations for the [Device] resource to record, search and fetch UDI information associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**

 The following are example usage scenarios for the US Core-Device profile:

--   Record or query for a Patient's Devices
+-   Query for a Patient's Devices
--   Query for all Patients with a particular kind of Device
--   Query for a Patient with a particular Device UDI
+-   Record a Patient Device

 ##### Mandatory Data Elements and Terminology